 The graduate program coordinator is the primary administrative contact for PhD students in the department.
-The graduate program coordinator also acts as a liaison between graduate students and the Graduate School.
+They also act as a liaison between graduate students and the Graduate School.

 The Graduate School

 In carrying out its program, the Department of Political Science operates under the rules, regulations, and policies of the Graduate School and the university.
 Students are advised to familiarize themselves with the Graduate School Handbook and university policies, as many university and Graduate School requirements are not repeated here.
 Among other things, the Graduate School Handbook details registration rules, academic standards, examination and graduation requirements, and leaves of absence.
 As changes occur, this handbook will be updated.